MicrosoftDocs/well-architected/well-architected/cost/optimize-vm.md

 ## Savings plans

-Virtual machines are also eligible for [savings plans](/azure/cost-management-billing/savings-plan/savings-plan-compute-overview).
+Virtual machines are eligible for [savings plans](/azure/cost-management-billing/savings-plan/savings-plan-compute-overview).
 By committing to a one-year or three-year savings plan, you spend a fixed hourly dollar amount collectively on all compute services.
 Consider that the commitment spans across all participating compute services globally.

 Using savings plans can save you up to 66% on cost.